-There is international agreement by scientists and governments that the Earth’s climate is changing.
-While the global climate has changed many times due to natural processes and factors, human activities over the last two centuries have resulted in global warming – see ‘Causes of climate change’ below.
-This in turn leads to more extreme and unstable weather – storms, floods and droughts – and coastal erosion, as well as warmer weather in some parts of the world.
+Scientists and governments around the world, now agree that human activity is changing the Earth’s climate.
+While the global climate has changed many times due to natural processes and factors, human activities over the last two centuries have resulted in global warming (see ‘Causes of climate change’ below).
+This in turn leads to more extreme and unstable weather (such as storms, floods and droughts) and coastal erosion, as well as warmer weather in some parts of the world.
 Meteorological records show that Ireland’s climate is changing in line with global patterns.

 Causes of climate change

 The natural factors that lead to climate change include volcanic eruptions, changes in the sun’s intensity and slow changes in the Earth’s orbit.
 Humans contribute to climate change through activities that emit greenhouse gases.
 These are heat-trapping gases that accumulate in the atmosphere and prevent heat from escaping into space, thus causing the Earth’s surface and the lower atmosphere to get warmer.
 This has been compared to the heat-trapping effect of a greenhouse and is known as the greenhouse effect.

 Carbon dioxide (CO2) is the main greenhouse gas emitted by human activities.
 It is generated by burning fossil fuels, such as petrol, diesel, oil, coal, peat and gas.
 The agriculture sector emits nitrous oxide (N2O) and methane (CH4).
 Other greenhouse gases include the fluorinated gases: hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).